frozenarc/react-abstract-table/README.md

 # react-abstract-table
 Abstract table to extend whatever way

-The abstract table still needs below sub-module to make itself concrete.
+The abstract table still needs below sub-modules to make itself concrete.
 The table is flexible enough to accept independent implementation of each.

 Rendering: You can use any kind of element or library to render like `<td>`, `<div>`, semantic-ui-react, bootstrap etc.